stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2022-03-30
+This R package now has a dataframe of the heads harvested from p1, p2, p5, p7, p8, p9 in 2020.
+Function check.batch can now check batches from 2012 - 2020.

 2020-05-14
 This R package now has a function that will generate status and summary matrices for the coreExPt01 dataset.